HCaetano/frontend-challenge-jungle-devs/README.md

 ## Markup reusability
 Having come up with a better way to plan/organize the HTML and the CSS, surely the code will be more readable and shorter, having multiple smaller pieces that I can reuse as needed.

-# Goals
-Before starting out the project I made a roadmap with everything I wanted to accomplish and also something I wished to do, if I concluded the project with enough time to venture in this path.
-Fortunately, I managed to deliver everything I set out to do: three screen sizes (desktop/larger, intermediate/tablets, mobile) and, of course, respect the deadline.
-I really wish I could have spent more time with accessibility, but the mobile screen size took much longer than I anticipated it would.

-- [x] Desktop resolution
-- [x] Intermediate and mobile screen sizes
-- [ ] Accessibility
-- [x] Deliver on time